naveedishaque/pedion-bioinformatics-workshop/sv.md

 - OTP top menu -> results -> SV results
 - General overview of QC focuses on RNA contamination in DNA.
 This is not an issue since Illumina introduced dual indexing, so nothing interesting to show

+## Known issues
+- Redundant calls.
+Check the co-ordinates, and also check reverse co-oridnates
+- Annotation of calls.
+  - The workflows do not seemlessly fit togheter.
+When is a SV a CNV?
+When is a SV an indel?
+Perhaps "true" SVs are infact just balanced SVs, and all other fall into the category of CNVs or indels?
+  - Accuracy of events such as translocations or inversions are not accurate.

 # Tasks

 1. Go to a folder containing the SV calls of a sample